rlei/nghttp2-alpine/README.md

 # nghttp2-alpine

-Minimal nghttp2 docker image with ALPN support - only 10MB.
+Minimal nghttp2 docker image with ALPN support - only 10MB in size.

 Based on the fantastic tiny little Alpine Linux.